 The patterns we observe are consistent with a leading hypothesis to explain monarch population decline.
-Loss of milkweed hostplants due to changing agricultural practices on Midwestern breeding grounds [52,53] is hypothesized to be a major driver in the dynamics of this species.
-Changing herbicide practices in central North America have largely eliminated milkweed hostplants from agricultural field crops, with fairly consistent, low levels of milkweed on the landscape starting from about 2003-2005 [54].
-Although glyphosate tolerant soybeans and maize were introduced to the US market in 1996 and 1998 respectively [55], actual glyphosate use lagged behind, with dramatic increases in use of the pesticide in 1998- 2003 in soybean, and 2007-2008 in maize [56].
+Loss of milkweed hostplants due to changing agricultural practices on Midwestern breeding grounds [53,54] is hypothesized to be a major driver in the dynamics of this species.
+Changing herbicide practices in central North America have largely eliminated milkweed hostplants from agricultural field crops, with fairly consistent, low levels of milkweed on the landscape starting from about 2003-2005 [55].
+Although glyphosate tolerant soybeans and maize were introduced to the US market in 1996 and 1998 respectively [56], actual glyphosate use lagged behind, with dramatic increases in use of the pesticide in 1998- 2003 in soybean, and 2007-2008 in maize [57].

-However, additional drivers likely also play a role in monarch processes given the uncertainty in our results.
-Abiotic drivers of monarch population dynamics are complex and can interact at local, regional, and continental scales [57].
-Other studies have implicated climate [58], extreme weather events [59], changing habitat availability on wintering grounds [60], and mortality during the fall migration [61,62] as possible factors influencing monarch population dynamics.
+However, additional drivers likely play a role in monarch processes given the uncertainty in our results.
+Abiotic drivers of monarch population dynamics are complex and can interact at local, regional, and continental scales [58].
+Other studies have implicated climate [59], extreme weather events [60], changing habitat availability on wintering grounds [61], and mortality during the fall migration [62,63] as possible factors influencing monarch population dynamics.
 With many super-imposed drivers, monarch dynamics are likely driven by both press and pulsed processes, making the detection of discrete break points associated with dynamic shifts complicated.

 Discussion